Four Practical ways to Love the Unlovable Without Enabling Sin-

 They chose the consequences.

 But not before, making perhaps, the most beautiful statements of faith found anywhere in all the Bible (Daniel 3:16-18).
 Shadrach, Meshach and Abednego flatly refused to submit to an idolatrous act, defend themselves, or beg for mercy.
 Rather, they calmly informed the king they believed their God did indeed have the power to save them.
 They also conceded God might choose NOT to save them.
-Either way there was zero chance they were going to be bowing down to his silly statue.
+Either way there was zero chance they were going to bow down to some silly statue.
 Period.

 God did save them.
 Spectacularly.